Agent settings: MacOS Device Configuration

 •Dock: Define settings for dock appearance, applications, and items.

-•Software Update: Enter the location of the software update server, and specify if beta releases are allowed.
+•Software Update: Enter the location of the software update server, specify if beta releases are allowed, and set who can install software updates.

 •Energy Saver: Set sleep and wake options for both desktop and portable devices.